 Similar to magnesium, potassium is found in abundance in fatty fish, and it is important to incorporate it into your diet to ensure adequate intake of this vital nutrient.

-We strongly support a ketogenic diet, inclusive of low-glycemic fruits and vegetables, dairy, meat, fish, quality oils (e.g., MCT and avocado oil, etc.), and nuts and seeds.
+We strongly support a ketogenic diet, inclusive of low-glycemic fruits and vegetables, dairy, meat, fish, nuts and seeds and quality oils like MCT and avocado oil.

 A diverse dietary profile inclusive of different food groups is the most realistic and satisfying for most people, as opposed to a meat-only diet.

-Furthermore, you can maximize your energy, as well as your cognitive and athletic performance by incorporating exogenous, vegan, ketones, like Keto Activate, into your dietary protocol, to boost ketone bodies—which provides an added metabolic, fat-burning benefit—without disrupting your depleted glucose levels.
+Furthermore, you can maximize your energy, as well as your cognitive and athletic performance by incorporating exogenous, vegan, ketones, like Keto Activate, into your dietary protocol to boost ketone bodies—which provide an added metabolic, fat-burning benefit—without disrupting your depleted glucose levels.

 And who doesn't want to live in an optimal state, filled with youth-like vitality?